NIACIN AND NIACINAMIDE (VITAMIN B3)

 - For preventing and treating vitamin B3 deficiency and related conditions such as pellagra: 300-1000 mg daily in divided doses.

 - For treating hardening of the arteries: Doses of niacin have been as high as 12 grams daily.
-However, dose of about 1000-4200 mg1-4 grams of niacin daily, alone or along with statins or bile acid sequestrantscholesterol-lowering medicine, has beenis most commonly used for up to 6.2 years.
+However, a dose of about 1 to 4 grams of niacin daily, alone or along with statins or bile acid sequestrants (a cholesterol-lowering medicine), has been used for up to 6.2 years.

 - For reducing fluid loss caused by cholera toxin: 2 grams daily has been used.